Wallace Notestein: Career

 Notestein joined the faculty of history at the University of Kansas from 1905 until 1907 when he left to teach at the University of Minnesota.
 During his lengthy tenure in Minnesota, he published his first book titled A History of Witchcraft in England from 1558 to 1718 through the American Historical Association.
 It was a chronological survey of Witchcraft in early modern Britain.
-In 1919, Notestein was a member of the American Commission to Negotiate Peace in Europe after World War I. Upon his return, he accepted the role of Professor of English History at Cornell University.
+In 1919, Notestein attended the Paris Peace Conference on World War I, serving as the American Commission to Negotiate Peace specialist on questions relating to Germany.
+Upon his return, he accepted the role of Professor of English History at Cornell University.

 Notestein stayed at Cornell for eight years, during which he was appointed the Goldwin Smith Chair of English History, before leaving to become a Sterling Professor at his alma mater, Yale.
 During his first year at Yale, he was appointed by British Prime Minister Ramsay MacDonald to serve on a British commission investigating materials for a history of the personnel of the House of Commons of the United Kingdom.
+Notestein was elected to the American Philosophical Society in 1916.
 He was later honored by the University of Oxford in 1958 with an honorary Doctor of Letters degree.
 Notestein also received an honorary Doctor of Letters degree from Yale University in 1951.

 Notestein died on Sunday, February 2, 1969, in New Haven, Connecticut from a heart attack.